indrekots/aws-workshop/README.md

 Edit inbound/outbound rules for the `dmz` NACL so that SSH access could be allowed.
 Traffic to port 22 from all sources should be allowed.

+// outbound rules for ssh access to app and db subnets

 ![List of inbound rules for NACL](inbound-nacl.png)

 In outbound rules, all TCP traffic to ephemeral ports (1024-65535) should be allowed.

 ![List of outbound rules for NACL](outbound-nacl.png)

+// network diagram needed

 ### Security Groups